 Myokymia is the medical term for what we call “eye twitching”.

 The muscle that closes the eyelids is called the orbicularis oculi.
 It is a significant muscle that is connected to a very sensitive set of nerves.

 When we say our eyes twitch, we usually refer to this eyelid muscle twitching, although the muscles that physically move the eyeball can also twitch.

 These muscle contractions, which some call “rippling,” usually affect one eye’s lower lid, but the upper lid can also twitch.

 What causes this?

-The most common cause of eye twitching or spasm is dryness or irritation.
+The most common cause is dryness or irritation.
 However, we have also seen that stress, fatigue, caffeine, alcohol, allergies, nutritional imbalances, and lack of sleep can cause twitching as well.

 Essentially, the blink reflex gets temporarily short-circuited by either of these causes.

 There are, however, more dangerous causes of eye twitching, most of which involve compression of the nerves that innervate the face.
 Common eye twitching is usually unrelated to these conditions which may affect the eyelid (i.e. blepharospasm or hemifacial spasm).
 These neurological conditions are much less common and should be diagnosed and treated by an eye doctor.